What is individual Counseling?

 * When there is clear and imminent danger to self or others.

-* Suspected or reported physical or sexual abuse to self or other in the case of a minor (under age 18 -- mandated reporting) or elder abuse.
+* Suspected or reported physical or sexual abuse to self or other in the case of a minor (under age 18 -- mandated reporting)

 * Suspected or reported physical or sexual abuse to a disabled individual with severe impairment.